Posting within a Social Security context

 The same procedure as the abovementioned procedure applies in such cases.

-In case of posting from a State which does not belong to the European Economic Area (EU + Iceland, Liechtenstein and Norway) and which is not Switzerland
+3. In case of posting to Belgium from a State which does not belong to the European Economic Area (EU + Iceland, Liechtenstein and Norway) and which is neither Switzerland nor the United Kingdom

 Two situations can arise:

-The posting rules and the procedure to be applied will be respectively determined by such a bilateral agreement and by its Administrative Arrangement.
+The posting rules and the procedure to be applied will be respectively determined by such a bilateral agreement and by its Administrative Arrangement, which lays down the procedures for its application.

 See also: https://www.socialsecurity.be/CMS/en/coming_to_belgium/FODSZ_Convention

-- Either there is no Social Security bilateral agreement between the sending State (State of origin) and Belgium
+- Or there is no Social Security bilateral agreement between the sending State and Belgium.

 In that case, the Belgian Social Security system will apply to the worker employed in Belgium by an employer established in such a third State if this employer has an effective operating unit in Belgium to which the worker is linked.